intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/maskrcnn/README.md

 5. Log files are located at the value of `--output-dir`.

-Below is a sample log file tail when running benchmarking for throughput and latency:
+Below is a sample log file tail when running for throughput and latency:
 ```
 Running per image evaluation...